WeiHerng1504/Checkers-Game/README.md

 <img src="https://user-images.githubusercontent.com/94183388/170813516-9f950dc0-acfc-4640-8934-071eedd1a473.png" width="600" height="350">
 </p>

- To compute the next action, your program should implement the minimax decision rule for the tree depth of three.
+To compute the next action, the program will implement the decision-making algorithmn for the tree depth of three.
 Figure 2 exemplifies the rule for the board configuration in Figure 3a and the turn of black.

 <p width="100%" align="center">
 <img src="https://user-images.githubusercontent.com/94183388/170813270-2f7fc83a-ccbd-41f2-9d78-88b0e4db5d0e.png" width="800" height="550">